-Professor David Sibbritt is Deputy Director of ARCCIM and Professor of Epidemiology at the Faculty of Health, University of Technology Sydney.
+Professor David Sibbritt is the Deputy Director of ARCCIM and Professor of Epidemiology at the Faculty of Health, University of Technology Sydney.
 Professor Sibbritt is the world-leading epidemiologist/biostatistician focused upon complementary and integrative healthcare, he has authored 150 peer-reviewed publications to date and has attracted in excess of $13M in competitive government funding including grants from NHMRC, ARC and the Department of Health and Ageing.
-Professor Sibbritt is Chief Statistical Advisor for the journal Complementary Therapies in Medicine, he is Associate Editor for BMC Health Services Research and is a member of the Editorial Board of 4 other international health journals.
+Professor Sibbritt is the Chief Statistical Advisor for the journal Complementary Therapies in Medicine, he is the Associate Editor for BMC Health Services Research and is a member of the Editorial Board of 4 other international peer-reviewed health journals.
 Professor Sibbritt is recognised internationally for his methodological expertise in the design and analysis of large cohort studies and health datasets.
 Professor Sibbritt has been a long-standing Member of the Steering Committee of the Australian Longitudinal Study on Women’s Health (ALSWH) and a collaborator on several other international longitudinal (cohort) studies.